sirupsen/progressrus/README.md

 It works by instructing `Progressrus` about the finishing point.
 When the job makes progress towards the total, the job calls `tick`.
 With ticks 2 seconds apart (configurable) the progress is updated in the data store.
-This prevents a job processing relatively e.g. 100 records to hit the data store 100 times.
+This prevents a job processing e.g. 100 records to hit the data store 100 times.
+Combination of adapters is planned, so you can publish to some kind of real-time data source, Redis and even stdout at the same time.
-Updating more than every two seconds doesn't really provide much value.

 `Progressrus` keeps track of the jobs in some scope.
 This could be a `user_id`.
 This makes it easy to find the jobs and their progress for a specific user,